 Tamemori Endo (Abutsubo Nittoku Shonin) served Nichiren upon being exiled to Sado and became an avid believer of the Hokke mantra.
 Together with hi...

 Under Emperor Kanmu's ordinance, Seisuiji Temple was founded in 808 by Ken'o Hoshi, a Buddhist monk who came from Kyoto on a missionary tour.
 There...

-In October, which is a festive season in Sado, many traditional community festivals, such as those featuring Ondeko (demon drumming), take place all over the island.
+In October, which is a festive season in Sado, many traditional community festivals, such as those featuring Ondeko (Deity mask dance), take place all over the island.
 Large banners are set up at shrines, and the sound of taiko drums and tunes of bamboo flutes can be heard within the villages.
 Teams of Ondeko travel from house to house, where people prepare newly cultivated rice as part of an autumn feast for the team, to thank them for their dancing and drumming.

 Compared to the spring festivals, autumn festivals have a somewhat laid-back atmosphere, perhaps because they are held after the harvest.
 Under the autumn sky, you can sense the coldness of the sea breeze.
 Once the festivals are over, winter will start creeping in.